XForYouX/Suyu-Android-9/README.md

 ## Suyu Open Source ( You Can Build Private )
 ## Suyu For Android 9 / 10 ( Recomannded Android 10 )
 ## Suyu Support : Android 10 - 14 ( Min Android 9 )
-## My Build Always Follow Latest Update From Gitlab Suyu Official
+## My Build Always Follow Latest Update From Suyu Official
 ## Enjoy
 ## Im Dont Open Donate ( All My Share For Free )
 ## You Can Donate From Official Developer Suyu